Table of Contents

 Medical Disclaimer

-The content on this blog, including information about Asario (Halim) seeds, Chia seeds, flaxseeds, sesame seeds, and pumpkin seeds nutrition, and health benefits, is provided for educational and informational purposes only.
+The content on this blog, including information about Asario (Halim) seeds, Chia seeds, fennel seeds, sabja seeds, flaxseeds, sesame seeds, and pumpkin seeds nutrition, and health benefits, is provided for educational and informational purposes only.
 It is not intended as medical advice, diagnosis, or treatment.
 Always consult a qualified healthcare professional or your doctor before starting any new diet, supplement, or health regimen, especially if you are pregnant, breastfeeding, have a medical condition, or are taking medications.
 Leena Spices and its team do not accept any liability for any adverse effects or consequences resulting from the use of the information provided on this blog.

 FAQs: Asario Seeds and Pregnancy Safety